Frequently Asked Questions...

 Can we come over and see the venues?

-Yes, we offer guided viewings by boat (weather permitting) which usually take half a day.
+Yes, we offer guided viewings which usually take half a day.
 We typically see three or four of your shortlisted venues.
 We charge €200 for the tour and refund half of this amount once you go ahead and book your wedding through us.
 Ask us for more details.

 When do we pay?

-A deposit on our service of 50% is required to book, we will advise you of deposits required to secure venues and other services for your wedding (deposits usually vary between 20% and 40%).
-The full balance must be paid within 6 weeks of the date of the wedding.
+Our planning deposit is 50% paid at the time of booking.
+We will advise you of deposits required to secure venues and other services for your wedding (deposits usually vary between 20% and 40%).
+The full balance must be paid within 6 weeks of the date of your wedding.

 What methods of payment do you accept?